clarin-eric/oai-harvest-manager/README.md

 - The *save* action stores the record in a new file in a specified output directory, specified by an identifier matching one of the directories defined in the previous section.
+The attribute *suffix* can be used to specify the file extension (the most typical value being ```suffix=".xml"```).
 If the attribute *group-by-provider* is specified, a separate subdirectory will be created for each endpoint.

 - The *strip* action removes the OAI-PMH envelope and retains only the actual metadata record.
 Note that the envelope contains information